 Are you slumped in the chair?
 Fidgeting?
 Avoiding eye contact?
 These no-nos can make you appear unfocused, uninterested in the job, or unsure of yourself.
 Maintain good posture, make eye contact when you shake hands, and sit in a position that radiates engagement with the conversation.
 Here are body language tips to follow during your next interview.

-- Watch Your Word Choices: Nerves can make verbal tics even more prominent.
+Nerves can make verbal tics even more prominent.
 Try to avoid saying "um" or "like" too much—and, curb any tendency you have to engage in up-talk—speaking with a rising tone at the end of each sentence.
 Uptalk is a speech pattern which can make you seem immature.
 Recording yourself practicing interview questions—or having a friend practice with you—can help you identify these habits.

 There is no one answer for what to wear during an interview.
 Do wear something you’re comfortable in (if you have an itchy seam or keep tugging at a hemline, interviewers may notice) but also choose an outfit that’s suitable for the specific interview.
 What’s appropriate for an interview at a fashion magazine, tech start-up, and retail job differs.